a-gondolkodas-orome/durer-jatekok/README.md

 # Development

 Feel free to commit directly to the default branch.
 If in doubt, send a pull request instead.
+Prefer rebasing over merge commits.

 When you push to the main branch, the tests are run, but the project is not deployed to the live website.